Course Format, Locations, and Times

 All MSN and certificate options include clinical practicum experiences.
 Clinical practicum

-hours are during the day, usually on weekdays.
-Clinical experiences take place under the guidance of experienced advanced practice nurses, school nurses, clinical nurse leaders, physicians, or other advanced nursing practitioners as appropriate to the area of specialization and to the program.
+hours are held during the day, usually on weekdays.
+Clinical experiences take place under the guidance of experienced advanced-practice nurses, school nurses, clinical nurse leaders, physicians, or other advanced nursing practitioners as appropriate to the area of specialization and to the program.
 Required practicum hours for each course are listed in the course descriptions.

-Nursing 634, 635, 636, 637, 638, and 690 require up to two days per week for daytime clinical hours.
-NURS 633 requires one day per week for daytime clinical hours.
+Nursing 634, 635, 636, 637, 638, and 690 require up to two days each week for daytime clinical hours.
+NURS 633 requires one day a week for daytime clinical hours.
 Clinical experiences take place under the guidance of experienced advanced-practice nurses or physician preceptors.

 Health Assessment Clinical

 Each NP student also completes an additional 35 hours of health assessment clinical.
-Practicum hours for each specialty take place in various settings as appropriate to the specialty and population.
+Practicum hours for each specialty take place in various settings as appropriate to the specialty and to the population.